-For indicators within Community Insight, data for stock groups is created in the following way;
+For indicators within Community Insight, data for stock groups are created in the following way:

-- For stock groups where an entire Lower Layer Super Output Area (LSOA) is within the boundary of the stock group, the data value for this whole area is included.
+- For stock groups where an entire Lower Layer Super Output Area (LSOA) is within the boundary of the custom area, the data value for this whole area is included.

-- For stock groups where part of an LSOA is within the boundary of the stock group, the data is apportioned down to Output Area (OA) level.
-Output Areas are included into the stock group if more than 50% of the residential postcodes within that OA reside within the stock group area.
+- For stock groups where part of an LSOA is within the boundary of the custom area, the data is apportioned down to Output Area (OA) level.
+OAs are included in the custom area if more than 50% of the residential postcodes within that OA reside within the custom area.